tlwr/www.tobys.cloud/sites/www.toby.codes/views/posts/Application-load-balancer-with-static-IP-and-source-IP.md

----
-title: "ALB with static IP and source IP preservation"
-date: 2019-03-16T11:53:56Z
-draft: false
----

-This is a post about getting an AWS ALB to have static IP addresses, whilst maintaining the original source IP of the user.
+This is a post about getting an AWS application load balancer to have static IP addresses, whilst maintaining the original source IP of the user.

 ## Jargon